SteveJustin1963/tec-DAT/README.md

 from page 22...

-# THE TAPE SYSTEM
+THE TAPE SYSTEM / TEC CONSIDERATIONS

-TEC CONSIDERATIONS

 The tape software works on any type of TEC, the only consideration is the various different clock speeds.
 The following description generally applies to TEC's with a crystal oscillator that is fitted with a colour burst (3.58MHz) crystal and divide-by-two stage.
 If you are still using a 4049 based oscillator, the tape system will work ok, but it will be very important to note the TEC clock speed when saving as the TEC must be set to the same speed when re-loading.
 Another problem can be the drift in frequency over a temperature range and the different oscillator frequencies between TEC's.
 When saving a tape, the best idea is to wind the clock up to full speed, and then turn back the speed control pot one quarter of a turn.
 This will allow you compensate for speed drift if ever required.
 The tape also works very reliably with a 4MHz crystal and divide by two stage, however a tape written using a 3.58MHz oscillator cannot be loaded by a TEC that uses a 4MHz oscillator, and vice versa.
 If you are sending programs into TE on tape, they must be recorded with the 3.58MHz crystal. (divided by two).
 The tape system has been extensively tested and found to be very reliable under a wide range of conditions.
 We don't expect you to have any trouble in getting it to work reliably for yourself.

-LET'S BEGIN

 To start with, you need a JMON monitor ROM as the tape software is inside this ROM.
 Secondly, you will need a cassette recorder with both "mic" and "ear" sockets.
 Any audio cassette player of reasonable quality should be ok, provided it has the two sockets mentioned above.
 We have tested more than six types, and found them to be quite suitable.
 Thirdly, you will need to have constructed the cassette interface on the LCD interface board and have made up the two connecting cables, with 3.5mm plugs on each end.
 Finally you will need a new C60 or C90 cassette of the better quality types, such as TDK or Sony.
 We found the cheap tapes from the junk shops or supermarkets to be unreliable.
 (Some of them didn't work AT ALL, so don't take the chance).
 Now connect the "mic" on the tape recorder to the "tape out" from the TECand "ear" socket to the "tape-in" on the TEC.
 (It's a good idea to mark the cables between the recorder and the TEC to prevent incorrectly connecting the leads).
 Insert a tape and we are ready to learn how to operate the system.